-- c) Install supply (upper) reel by holding reel firmly against turntable spacer disc, and then turning knob clockwise to ensure firm contact with reel to prevent reel slippage during operation.
-If file is to be protected, remove file-protect ring in tape reel before mounting. - d) Unwind approximately four feet of tape from supply reel, being careful not to allow tape to touch floor.
+- b) Install supply (upper) reel by holding reel firmly against turntable spacer disc, and then turning knob clockwise to ensure firm contact with reel to prevent reel slippage during operation.
+If file is to be protected, remove file-protect ring in tape reel before mounting.
+If tension arms are extended, press RETRACTION button - c) Unwind approximately four feet of tape from supply reel, being careful not to allow tape to touch floor